-I admit there’s some scary truth to that but… What can you do about it?
+I admit there’s some scary truth to that, but… What can you do about it?

 It is 2021 (So much for evergreen content), where thousands of websites, both government and privately owned sites, literally have millions of data points on your personal information and know more about you than YOU do in some ways (True story).

 If there are such lists, you’re already on them.
-Google knows you’re bowel movement schedule, you don’t think they know you like guns?
+Google knows you’re bowel movement schedule.
+You don’t think they know you like guns?
 They have a better idea of how long you’re going to live than your own doctor does.
 Say it ain’t so. 💯

-Truthfully, things are likely to never get THAT bad to begin with.
+Truthfully, things are likely never to get THAT bad to begin with.
 Wow, did I just say that?
 Yes, Kyle, I did (I love talking to Kyle).

 Because you have enough to feed an army, right?

-I absolutely love dystopian novels but some people need to lay off the fantasy juice for a while.
+I absolutely love dystopian novels, but some people need to lay off the fantasy juice for a while.

-I’m No Expert But a Little Prepper Fear Can Be Healthy
+I’m No Expert, But a Little Prepper Fear Can Be Healthy

 Fear helps us stay survived.